mendix/docs/content/en/docs/developerportal/deploy/docker-deploy/run-mendix-on-kubernetes.md

 A Mendix application needs, as a minimum, a database to run.
 In this example you provision a PostgreSQL database within the Kubernetes cluster.
 In production scenarios, the database is usually provided as a service by the cloud provider, like AWS RDS or Azure SQL.
 For supported databases see [Mendix System Requirements](/refguide/system-requirements/).

-If the application makes use of FileDocument or FileImage entities, a storage service needs to be attached as well.
+If the application makes use of persistable FileDocument or FileImage entities, a persistent volume (PV) storage service needs to be attached as well.
 See [Mendix System Requirements](/refguide/system-requirements/) for supported external storage services.
 In this how-to you use a node-bound storage volume as an example.
 For more information, see [Architecture Overview](#architecture), below.

 This how-to uses [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/), which is a way to run Kubernetes locally.
 Many of the operations you perform on Minikube are the same as those on a hosted environment and it provides a low-level entry to Kubernetes.
 For more information, see [Installing Kubernetes with Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) on the Kubernetes documentation site.

 For more details on Kubernetes, see the [Kubernetes Documentation](https://kubernetes.io/docs/home/) site.

+{{% todo %}}Are these configuration files really available?
+Better just to copy and paste?{{% /todo %}}

 All the configuration files used in this how-to are also available on GitHub.

 This how-to will teach you how to do the following:

 * Deploy and run a Mendix app on Kubernetes using Minikube
 * Separate the database deployment from your app
 * Attach persistence storage to the app container

 ## 2 Prerequisites

-To follow this how-to, having a basic knowledge of Docker and Kubernetes is recommended.
-For more information to get started, see [Docker Overview](https://docs.docker.com/engine/docker-overview/) and [Kubernetes Basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/).
-Although all the commands and examples will be executable as provided, some experience will help to understand the how-to better.
+To follow this how-to, you should have a basic knowledge of Docker and Kubernetes.
+For more information, see [Docker Overview](https://docs.docker.com/engine/docker-overview/) and [Kubernetes Basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/).
+Although you do not need more knowledge to execute all the commands provided, some experience will help you to understand the how-to better.

 Before starting this how-to, make sure you have completed the following prerequisites:

-* Install kubectl
+* Install kubectl using the instructions provided in [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl)
     * The kubectl CLI is the default tool to access and manage your Kubernetes cluster
-    * Install kubectl based on the instructions provided in [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl)
+* Install Minikube using the instructions provided in [Install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
-* Install Minikube
-    * With Minikube, a local cluster can be created that is convenient for exploring Kubernetes (if you have an account for one of the cloud providers and you choose to use that, this step can be skipped)
+    * Minikube allows you to create a local cluster that is convenient for exploring Kubernetes (if you have an account for one of the cloud providers and you choose to use that, this step can be skipped)
-    * Install Minikube based on the instructions provided in [Install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
+* Build your image in Minikube, using the steps in the [Docker](/developerportal/deploy/docker-deploy/) page.

-The how-to is based on working with a Unix-like system.
+This how-to uses commands for a Unix-like system.
 The commands for Windows may be slightly different.

 ## 3 Architecture Overview{#architecture}

-This section explains the components needed for Mendix app deployment.
+Before you start, here is some background information on the components needed to deploy a Mendix app on Kubernetes.

 This architecture overview shows all the components in the deployment:

 {{< figure src="/attachments/developerportal/deploy/docker-deploy/run-mendix-on-kubernetes/kubernetes.png" >}}